UK to see shorter recession, says Bank of England

 The rise means homeowners with a typical tracker mortgage will pay about £49 more a month.
 Those on standard variable rate mortgages face a £31 increase.

-The Bank has been putting up interest rates to tackle inflation, which at 10.5% remains close to its highest level for 40 years - more than five times higher than it should be.
+The Bank has been putting up interest rates to tackle inflation, which at 10.5% remains close to its highest level for 40 years - more than five times what it should be.

 Higher interest rates can encourage people to save more and spend less, which should help stop prices rising as quickly.

-The Bank had previously expected the UK would have fallen into recession at the end of last year.
+The Bank had previously said it expected the UK to fall into recession at the end of 2022, with the downturn lasting until mid 2024.
+It now expects the slump to be shorter - starting in the first three months of this year and lasting until the end of March next year.

+A recession is defined as when the economy shrinks for two consecutive three-month periods, or quarters.
+Typically companies make less money and cut jobs, leaving the government with less tax revenue to spend on public services.

+Overall, it expects the economy to shrink by 1% during the downturn, versus 3% in an earlier forecast.